-Google, one of the largest employers in California’s Bay Area, committed $1 billion in land and money to build affordable housing in what is one of the least affordable regions in the country.
+Google, one of the largest employers in California’s Bay Area, committed $1 billion in land and money to build affordable housing in what is one of the country’s least affordable regions.
 Google is investing $750 million in company-owned land and another $250 million in incentives for developers to create homes for low- and middle-income families.

 How It Saves Money: Affordable Housing Where Virtually None Exists

 The median price of a home in the Bay Area recently dropped to $928,000, which is still among the highest housing costs in America.
 Google’s 10-year plan will add as many as 20,000 new homes for people who could never otherwise afford one in the Bay Area.
 By comparison, just 3,000 homes were built in the entire South Bay in 2018.